roxax19/privacy-manager/README.md

 You have to put the path to the folders inside mounts/ on this git.

 ## Step 5
+Now you have to wait for the system to be ready.
+You can check the status with ```microk8s kubectl get all -A```.
+When every pod and service is ready, you can deploy the privacy manager.

 For deploying the whole system, you have to execute (if you are working with microk8s) kubernetesFiles/execute_yaml.sh.
 If you aren't, you can copy the kubectl commands and execute in a terminal.

 ## Step 6
-For it to work correctly, you have to enter the phpMyAdmin pod, and create the database and the tables with de following commands:
+You will notice that everything is deployed correctly, except for the connector pod.
+It is trying to connect to the database, but mysql doesn't have the correct configuration.
+For it to work correctly, you have to enter the phpMyAdmin pod, and create the database with de following command:

 - Create database
 ```